EmanuelBehling/KSL_PCA/README.md

 # Run GUI (recommended)
 python PCA_GUI.py

-# OR run the code-based version
+# OR run the code-based version in jupyter or spyder
-python PCA_claude.py
+spyder PCA_claude.py
 ```

 ### Option 2 – Run via the Shortcut